Second STAMP Workshop

 Traditional system safety approaches are being challenged by the introduction of new technology and the increasing complexity of the systems we are attempting to build.
 STAMP is a new systems thinking approach to engineering safer systems described in Nancy Leveson’s new book “Engineering a Safer World” (MIT Press, January 2012).
 While relatively new, it is already being used in space, aviation, medical, defense, nuclear, automotive, food, and other applications.

 After the success of the first workshop in 2012, we have decided to hold a second one.
 The format for the second workshop will expand on the first and have advanced tutorials, birds of a feather sharing among those in the same industry, presentations of experiences/lessons learned/challenges in using STPA/CAST, research papers, and perhaps some panels and small working groups.
 The workshop will bring together those interested in improving their approaches to system safety and those who are already trying this new approach in order to share their experiences.
 Opportunities for informal group discussion will be included in the program.

-Please follow the link below to register for the conference.
-In addition to the conference, we will be having a one hour Introduction to STAMP prior to the start of the first day.
+Please follow the link below to register for the workshop.
+In addition to the workshop, we will be having a one hour Introduction to STAMP prior to the start of the first day.
 On the first morning we will hold concurrent half-day STPA and CAST tutorials and advanced STPA and CAST meetings.
 We are also holding an evening social event with a poster session.
 Please indicate your interest in these sessions on the registration form.

 What is STAMP?